desantel/READMEGeneratorweek7/Develop/README.md

 *[Contact Me](#Contact-Information)

 ## Description
-Application is used to help generate a professional README file
+Application streamlines README process by helping organize and create a professional README

 ## Installation
-Must have Node.js for use!
-After node.js is installed, pull up repo and fork the week7node repo.
-Pull up VSC and open files within.
-Pull up integrated terminal.
-Run npm i and allow to initiallize.
-Once done, make sure terminal is within the Develop folder and type node index.js.
+Must have Node.js!
+Once this is installed, pull up desantel github and fork week7node repo.
+Once forked, open files in visual studio code.
+Open integrated terminal and type in npm i.

 ## Usage
-Once the you type in node index.js, answer prompted questions.
+Once npm i is done initallizing, make sure terminal is in Develop folder and type in node index.js.
+Answer the questions as prompted.

 ## License
-MIT
+None

 ## Contribution
 None

 ## How to Test
-Type in node index.js and answer questions with test and when file is created, show preview
+Run node index.js and type in test into fields and select any license type.
+Once file is generated, pull it up and look at preview.

 ## Contact-Information
 [Github Profile](https://github.com/desantel)